"Sugar Blues" - Kid Ory

 “Sugar Blues” (PDF) from the Kid Ory album, Kid Ory Plays the Blues.

 Perhaps the most fascinating anachronism surrounding “Sugar Blues” is that McCoy recorded the tune for multiple record labels over the years, with each version being a unique performance.
 When the song became popular, everybody wanted a cut of the action and McCoy appeased them because each recording generated new money for him.
 This business model seems like a fallacy in this digital age of exclusivity and “leaked” music.
-More incredible is that McCoy traveled across the nation to re-record the song because it was more efficient than having one record label distribute a single recording throughout the galaxies far, far away.
+More incredible is that McCoy traveled across the nation to re-record the song because it was more efficient than having one record label distribute a single recording throughout the world.

 Recommended reading: Creole Trombone: Kid Ory and the Early Years of Jazz by John McCusker.
 Published by University Press of Mississippi.